A SHORT EXAMINATION OF PERSONAL HISTORY.

 Sociology & Philanthropy

-I am 5’10.75” tall, white (West European, Irish / Scottish / Welsh with an Englishman’s last name), American (specifically Washingtonian), cis-gendered male, heterosexual (a 1 on the Kinsey Scale), agnostic, an egalitarian, a humanist, liberal, a Democrat, a communist, a socialist, an idealist, a conservationist, a monogamist, a feminist, a relativist, an objectivist, an imperfectionist, ageist, possibly racist, an orderly anarchist, a self-proclaimed mystic, a student of comedy, a patron of music, a "computerman” that learned to read from video game dialogue, a prude who left behind my virginity and my first kiss in the same month, a chronic masturbator, an episodic depressive, an acute insomniac, a cannabis enthusiast, a night owl, a shyguy who leads with being quiet & observant, a loud-laugher, an unlearned intellectual, an improviser that likes scripts, a good friend, handsome maybe, fashionable unto myself, a liar who's uncomfortably honest, an adequate dungeon master, a quasi-essayist, an armchair film critic & armchair psychologist, full of curses like a sailor, a free-spirit that free associates at all times, as irritable as my bowels and, as is increasingly apparent, I am hypomanic when sleepless & writing.
+I am 5’10.75” tall, white (English & Norwegian, partially Irish / Scottish / Welsh), American (specifically Washingtonian), cis-gendered male, heterosexual (a 1 on the Kinsey Scale), agnostic, an egalitarian, a humanist, liberal, a Democrat, a communist, a socialist, an idealist, a conservationist, a monogamist, a feminist, a relativist, an objectivist, an imperfectionist, ageist, possibly racist, an orderly anarchist, a self-proclaimed mystic, a student of comedy, a patron of music, a "computerman” that learned to read from video game dialogue, a prude who left behind my virginity and my first kiss in the same month, a chronic masturbator, an episodic depressive, an acute insomniac, a cannabis enthusiast, a night owl, a shyguy who leads with being quiet & observant, a loud-laugher, an unlearned intellectual, an improviser that likes scripts, a good friend, handsome maybe, fashionable unto myself, a liar who's uncomfortably honest, an adequate dungeon master, a quasi-essayist, an armchair film critic & armchair psychologist, full of curses like a sailor, a free-spirit that free associates at all times, as irritable as my bowels and, as is increasingly apparent, I am hypomanic when sleepless & writing.

 Truly a virtue I want to live up to is being a brainiac.
 The mind is a terrible thing to be thoughtless, and I feel the need as I grow older and look at paternity as virtuous to know everything.
 The pursuit of science is noble, and I would like to be an animal of understanding, to the enhancement of my and my friends' and my family's lives.